-1. At every sitting business shall be opened and concluded by prayer.

-2. Personal reflection shall be avoided in all debates.

-- 3. Those who speak shall rise and address the Moderator. - 4.
-No motion shal be discussed without being seconded. - 5.
+- 1. At every sitting business shall be opened and concluded by prayer. - 2.
+Personal reflection shall be avoided in all debates. - 3.
+Those who speak shall rise and address the Moderator. - 4.
+No motion shall be discussed without being seconded. - 5.
 When a motion has been made and seconded and a member opposes its discussion, the Moderator shall put the question: "Shall it be discussed?"
 If negative, the question shall be dismissed. - 6.
-If a proposition or motion under debate contains two points, it shall be divided if requested, and a vote taken.

-7. Motion made and lost shall not be recorded.

-8. No one shall speak more than twice on any subject without special leave of the Moderator.

-9. In all rases a majority shall rule, except in receiving

-members, which shall be unanimous.

-- 10. No person shall absent himself without special leave of the Moderator. - 11.
-Arrangements shall be made so as to insure two or more sermons each day of the Association.

-12. The Rules of Order shall be distinctly read from the chair immediately after the organization of the Association.

-13. Alterations may be made in these Rules at any regular session of the Association.
+If a proposition or motion under debate contains two points, it shall be divided if requested, and a vote taken. - 7.
+Motion made and lost shall not be recorded. - 8.
+No one shall speak more than twice on any subject without special leave of the Moderator. - 9.
+In all cases a majority shall rule, except in receiving members, which shall be unanimous. - 10.
+No person shall absent himself without special leave of the Moderator. - 11.
+Arrangements shall be made so as to insure two or more sermons each day of the Association. - 12.
+The Rules of Order shall be distinctly read from the chair immediately after the organization of the Association. - 13.
+Alterations may be made in these Rules at any regular session of the Association.

-FORM LETTER OF DISMISSAL
+FORM OF LETTER OF DISMISSAL

 This certifies that is a

-the Free Will Baptist Church at
+of the Free Will Baptist Church at

 , and as such we recommend to the fellowship of God's

 people.
-Done in conference , 19
+Done in conferen ce, 19

+w. www.
+22-21-21-21-21-21-21-21-21-21-21-21-21-2 , Moderator

+, Clerk

+FORM OF I DEACON'S LETTER

+This is to certify that I Bro

+is a worthy Deacon of our being worthy of his calling church and we recommend him as

+Thisday of, 19

 , Moderator

 , Clerk

-FORM OF DE EACON'S LETTER

-hurch and we recommend him as

-Thisday of , 19

-, Moderator

-Mer was the safe time one was also also also followed to the safe time and the safe time and , Clerk

-FORM OF CHURCH I LETTER TO ASSOCIATION
+FORM OF CHURCH LETTER TO ASSOCIATION

-To the Rich Mountain Associ ciation of Free Will Baptists:
+To the Rich Mountain Ass ociation of Free Will Baptists:

-We, the Church of Free Will Baptists,
+We, the Church of Free Will Baptists

 met on , 19, and selected

 to represent us in your honorable

-body, which convenes with Church.
+body, which convenes wit h Church.

-Bidding you God's speed in all your labor for th ment of the cause of Christ and His Kingdom. e advance-
+Bidding you God's sperment of the cause of Chris ed in all your labor for the advance- t and His Kingdom.

-Our Church is composed of Deacons ar nd
+Our Church is compose ed of Deacons and

 Ministers.
-Membership resident, no on-resident,
+Membership resident, non-resident,

-andtotal.
+and total.

-Members received during the year:By baptism , by
+Members received duri ing the year: By baptism, by

 recommendation, and by letter

-Members dismissed: By letter, excluded , and
+Members dismissed: B y letter, excluded,

-died
+and died

-Name and address of Ministers-
+Name and address of Ministers

 Name of Deacons

 Sunday School: Yes; no

-Pastor Sermons preached .
-Salary
+Pastor Sermons preached Salary

+Pastor called Minute Fund

-Done in church conference.
+Done in Church Conference.

-Moderator
+, Moderator

 , Clerk

-Moderator

-Moderator
+PETITIONARY LETTI ER FORM

+To the Rich Mountain Association of I of Christ.
+Free Will Baptist Church

+We, theCized according to the faith of Free Wi

+Greetings, we sendpetition for us that we may be recebody.

+Our church was organized on , 19

+by

+Our church is composed of Deacons and

+Ministers.
+A total membership of and the second second second

+Offerings: Minute Funds Orphans Home

+Done in conference this day of, 19

-Moderator
+, Moderator

 , Clerk

-, Clerk

-Clark

-STATISTICAL TABLE OF THE ASSOCIATION.
+STATISTICAL TABLE OF THE ASSOCIATION